Chart Color Schemes

 Warnervale hosts a young demographic, positioning it in the bottom quartile nationwide

 Warnervale's median age is 34 years, which is lower than Greater Sydney's average of 37 years and Australia's average of 38 years.
-Compared to Greater Sydney, Warnervale has a higher percentage of residents aged 15-24 (18.2%) but fewer residents aged 35-44 (10.1%).
+Compared to Greater Sydney, Warnervale has a higher proportion of residents aged 15-24 (18.3%), but fewer residents aged 35-44 (10.2%).
 This concentration of 15-24 year-olds is significantly higher than the national average of 12.5%.
-Between the 2021 Census and the present, the percentage of residents aged 15 to 24 has increased from 16.5% to 18.2%, while the percentage of residents aged 5 to 14 has decreased from 13.3% to 12.2%.
-Population forecasts for 2041 indicate substantial demographic changes in Warnervale, with the 85+ cohort projected to grow by 62%, adding 10 residents to reach a total of 28.
-Residents aged 65 and above will drive all population growth, highlighting trends towards an aging population.
-Conversely, population declines are projected for the age groups 45-54 and 55-64.
+Between the 2021 Census and the present, the proportion of residents aged 15 to 24 has increased from 16.5% to 18.3%, while the proportion of those aged 5 to 14 has decreased from 13.3% to 12.2%.
+By 2041, Warnervale's population is projected to undergo substantial demographic changes.
+The number of residents aged 85 and above is expected to grow by 62%, adding 10 residents to reach a total of 27.
+Residents aged 65 and above will drive all population growth, highlighting the trend towards an aging population.
+Conversely, populations in the age groups 45-54 and 55-64 are projected to decline.